sitano/sitano.github.io/_posts/2025-07-07-notes-on-mariadb-redo-log.md

 +-------------------------------+
 ```

-The examples of mini-transaction (mtr) record types are:
+The examples of a mini-transaction (mtr) record types are:

 - FREE_PAGE (0): corresponds to MLOG_INIT_FREE_PAGE
 - INIT_PAGE (1): corresponds to MLOG_INIT_FILE_PAGE2